Nastel/JESL/README.md

 	   Defines the messages that will be exchanged during activities

 	3. Activities and Events
-	   Defines the actual activites and the subactivities and events in them
+	   Defines the actual activities and the sub-activities and events in them

 The included file `sims/tnt4j-sim-template.xml` contains a simulation definition template, along with detailed descriptions of each element, showing the XML element